Inebriateduck/SVGBank/README.md

 # SVGBank
 Open source repository of publication grade biomedical research related SVGs.
+Mostly gut related, but I'm working on expanding things (making art takes time :( ).

 SVGBank is currently being expanded bi-weekly, and is open to external contributions.
 If you would like to contribute, please reach out!